splunk/splunk-jenkins-otel/README.md

 # Jenkins-OTEL-Notes-Gists

-1. How can we use the Jenkins OTEL plugin to GDI to Splunk?
+1. How can we use the Jenkins OTEL plugin to get data in to Splunk?
-    - [Jenkins OTEL plugin](https://plugins.jenkins.io/opentelemetry/#getting-started) can be used with an [OTEL collector](https://github.com/signalfx/splunk-otel-collector) to send to SFX APM, SFX Log Observer, and Splunk HEC
+    - [Jenkins OTEL plugin](https://plugins.jenkins.io/opentelemetry/#getting-started) (by Cyrille Le Clerc) can be used with an [OTEL collector](https://github.com/signalfx/splunk-otel-collector) to send to Splunk Observability Cloud (formerly SignalFx) APM, Splunk Log Observer, and Splunk HEC
         - Quick linux install:
             ```
               curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \
               sudo sh /tmp/splunk-otel-collector.sh --realm $SPLUNK_REALM -- $SPLUNK_ACCESS_TOKEN
             ```
-    - For traditional Build Logs would want to run an OTEL agent on the Jenkins instance and send logs through OTEL
+    - **NOTE:** For traditional Build Logs it is possible to run an OTEL agent on the Jenkins instance and send build logs through OTEL as well

 2. What does the OTEL config look like?
     - Can setup for just HEC, just Log Observer, or BOTH.
 Config below is for both